jordinkolman/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach will apply a function to each item of an array, while .map will create a new array using a function on every elemnt of the old array

 2. What is the difference between a function and a method?

+A function exists on the global scale, while a method is within a class or object

 3. What is closure?

+Closure is the concept that a variable within an object can reach up out of that object for data, but things outside it's scope can't reach down to grab that data from it.

 4. Describe the four rules of the 'this' keyword.

+Global binding - The value of 'this' applies to the whole window or console AKA the global scope

+Implicit Binding: When a function is being called (i.e. attrs.name), the object left of the dot (in this case attrs) is what gets 'this'

+New Binding: When a constructor function is used, 'this' is specific to this instance of the object that is being created and returned by the constructor

+Explicit Binding: If .call or .apply is used, you are explicity defining what 'this' is left of the dot.

 5. Why do we need super() in an extended class?

+Super in an extended class allows the class to inherit the attributes from the class it extends from and share methods and traits with it.

 ## Project Set up